Omicron confirmed in man who attended NYC anime convention

 “There is one way to address this — New Yorkers, get vaccinated, get boosted, and get ready,” the Democrat said.

-New York City Health Commissioner Dave Chokshi urged attendees of the event to get tested.
+City Health Commissioner Dave Chokshi urged people who attended the event to get tested.

-“It is likely that this is not an isolated case, meaning that there is ongoing community spread of the Omicron variant in NYC,” Chokshi posted on Twitter.
+“It is likely that this is not an isolated case, meaning that there is ongoing community spread of the Omicron variant in NYC,” Chokshi tweeted.

 A website for the convention says that Anime NYC is a creation of Leftfield Media, an event company based in Shelton, Connecticut.
 A company spokesperson did not immediately respond to an email requesting comment.

-Associated Press writers Marina Villeneuve in Albany, Bobby Caina Calvan in New York, Doug Glass in Minneapolis and Gretchen Ehlke in Milwaukee contributed to this report.
+Contributing to this report were Associated Press writers Marina Villeneuve in Albany, N.Y., Bobby Caina Calvan in New York, Doug Glass in Minneapolis, Dave Kolpack in Fargo, N.D., and Gretchen Ehlke in Milwaukee.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.